SWEET Institute

 4-Hour Suicide Prevention Intensive

-An in-depth virtual training that explores suicide prevention through a biopsychosocial and relational lens.
+An in-depth virtual training that explores suicide intervention through a biopsychosocial and relational lens.

 • Understanding suicide risk beyond symptoms